openebs/website/docs/main/troubleshooting/troubleshooting-local-storage.md

 Approach2:

-Set the reboot timer schedule at different time i.e staggered at various interval of the day, so that only one nodes get rebooted at a time.
+Set the reboot timer schedule at different time i.e. staggered at various interval of the day, so that only one nodes get rebooted at a time.

 ### How to fetch the OpenEBS Dynamic Local Provisioner logs?

 **Workaround:**

 Review the logs of the OpenEBS Local PV provisioner.
-OpenEBS Dynamic Local Provisioner logs can be fetched using.
+OpenEBS Dynamic Local Provisioner logs can be fetched using:

 ```
 kubectl logs -n openebs -l openebs.io/component-name=openebs-localpv-provisioner